jammmo/serene/mkdocs/docs/99_Everything_Else.md

 ## Concurrency

 This is an important one, and it's probably the biggest unknown at this point.
+The concurrency system will likely be closely to mutability and ownership, since there will need to be some way of passing data between threads.
+It won't be as simple as putting a mutex on a shared variable, since the language doesn't have any shared mutable state to begin with.
+Because of this, concurrency will likely have to be native to the language rather than being a standard library module.
+(Also, it would benefit readability to have some kind of special syntax that makes the thread synchronization clear.)
+Perhaps some sort of message passing system will work, but I really haven't started researching anything yet.

 ## Hardware Interrupts